COVID-19 Testing Policy for Students

 - remain at home and quarantine until the test result is received, OR

-- return to campus and quarantine in an assigned residence hall room until the test result is received.
+- return to campus and quarantine in an assigned quarantine space until the test result is received.

 - The academic needs of students who remain at home and students in quarantine on campus will be accommodated.
 Students should contact their academic advisor and course instructors for assistance.